vaibhavcloud/test/README.md

 2. To access the DevOps Machine Run this command:

-- You will be login as ubuntu user.
+ - Login with user: ubuntu
-- And no password is required for login.
+ - No password required.

    ```bash
    make ssh